m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 You've now seen how to get started with Metaphor (and Humbug) and how it can be very effective at communicating your needs to an AI.

-In sofware development, the norm is to store earlier versions in a revision control system so you can evaluate earlier versions of the code and see how it evolves.
+In software development, the norm is to store earlier versions in a revision control system so you can evaluate earlier versions of the code and see how it evolves.
 Metaphor now lets you do the same thing with the prompts that help you use with your AI too.
 If you capture the resulting conversations, you get a thorough audit trail of your AI-assisted work too.